 Where do I Want to Get to with my Italian?

 I can communicate in Italian, but not as well as I would like.
-I understand well, but if I pick up an Italian book, there are words that I don’t know.
+While I understand well, if I pick up an Italian book, there are words that I don’t know.
 I would like to be better in my reading, and if I weren’t learning Arabic and Persian, I would love to spend time improving my Italian, as with many other languages.

 I have brought my Italian up to a level where it isn’t semi-Spanish, it’s actually Italian, although not as good as I would like.
 So, if I had the opportunity or needed to use the language, for example if I went to Italy, or if I decided to spend a month indulging my interest in Italian, I could bring my level up.
 I would say I’m at a rusty B2, which I could easily bring up to a better level of B2 or even C1, which is where I hope to get all my languages even if I seldom get there.